Pre-symplectic structures on the space of connections: The space of flat connections on a three-manifold

-here we denote
+Here we denote

+From now on \(X\) is assumed to be a simply connected four-manifold with boundary \(M=\partial X\).
 On a 3-manifold any principal bundle has a trivialization.
-We choose a trivialization so that a connection becomes identified with a Lie algebra-valued 1-form.
-We define the 3-dimensional Chern-Simons function:
+We choose a trivialization so that every connection is identified with a Lie algebra-valued 1-form.
+We define the degree of a connection by using the {\it 3-dimensional Chern-Simons function} \cite{D2}: